 Ever wonder why the introvert on your team isn’t talking?

 Everyone else kept talking – Most introverts aren’t going to talk over other people.
 They’ll wait their turn.
 If it doesn’t come.
-They won’t share.
+They simply won’t share.

 You are rushing the answers – You have to give introverts time to process.
 Introverts take time to find the right words to say.
 If you press for quick responses, they’ll likely share less.
 That’s true in brainstorming too, where you’re looking for many responses.

 I often receive push back from introverts and leaders about the process of brainstorming and their participation.
 Brainstorming often involves quick thoughts being shared.
 But, I don’t think the problem is brainstorming, but rather how we do it.
 The process is too important not to do it and the collective thoughts are too important to miss anyone.
 And, fellow introverts, we don’t get an “out” of everything uncomfortable because we are introverts.
 No one does.
 We just have to adapt and leaders have to get better at leading everyone, which is the point of this post.